tdhock/animint/tornadoes.md

 * **duration**, the time used to switch between values (in milliseconds).

 <a name="maketallrect"/>
-This example also demonstrates the make\_tallrect function, which populates a graph with bars spanning the entire y range located at each value of the variable passed in, with clickSelects element to match.
+This example also demonstrates the **make\_tallrect** function, which populates a graph with bars spanning the entire y range located at each value of the variable passed in, with clickSelects element to match.
 Syntax is
-make\_tallrect(x.name, data, alpha=1/2)
+make\_tallrect(data, x.name, alpha=1/2)

 ```r